|Minor title Dutch

 Assessment A: Theory knowledge is assessed by written exam (open and multiple choice questions) – individual grading.
 Grading 0.1 – 10.

-Assessment C: The research design for cloning experiment (for laboratory assignment) is assessed by written plan of approach (Go/NoGo moment) and attendance and active participation during realization of the plan of approach – group grading.
+Assessment C: The project/research design for cloning experiment (for laboratory assignment) is assessed by written Research proposal, presentation and midterm assessment and attendance and active participation during realization of the Research proposal – individual grading, grade 0.1-10.

 Assessment D: The practical performance of the course assignment is assessed by the attendance and active participation in the laboratory, at tutor meetings and work discussions (minimum 80%).
-Data interpretation is assessed by the poster presentation (grade 0.1 – 10) – individual grading.
+Data interpretation is assessed by poster presentation and end term assessment (grade 0.1 – 10) – individual grading.

 Assessment F: An important feature of an HBO-skilled biotechnology analyst is the ability of self-reflection, even more when we work as a team.
 The student writes a reflection on his/her function/role in the minor Bioengineering and -omics.
 Individual grading, assessed as sufficient/insufficient.